dioscuri-tda/pyEulerCurves/docs/source/getting_started.rst

 Need help?
 Feel free to open an issue on the GitHub repository or consult the accompanying paper for theoretical background:

-*Dłotko, Paweł and Gurnari, Davide.
+*Paweł Dłotko and Davide Gurnari.
 "Euler characteristic curves and profiles: a stable shape invariant for big data problems."
 GigaScience 12 (2023).* https://doi.org/10.1093/gigascience/giad094